 Verify financial aid and/or loans are properly reflected on your student account.
 If accepted loans have not been applied and you are registered for less than full time (8 hours or less), then you will need to contact the Student Financial Aid office to request the loan(s) be reset for less than full time enrollment.
 If necessary, review the Online Student Financial Aid Checklist and contact the Student Financial Aid office with any questions.

 To make the process of paying for your Baylor education more manageable, you have the option to enroll in a Payment Plan.
 Plan enrollment is required each term in which you participate in the Payment Plan.
 For more detailed information on Baylor's Payment Plan, click here.

 To fulfill your financial obligation by participating in a Payment Plan, enrollment must be complete by the due date.

 Subsequent Installment Due Dates

 If you do not wish to be on a payment plan, payment in full must be received on or before the due date to avoid a late fee.

 Adding an Authorized User in the E-Bill System is a student’s written consent that an individual may view account information, make payments on their behalf, and communicate with Student Financial Services regarding their student account.
 More information about Authorized Users can be found here.

 Once classes have begun, a student will need to fill out an Add/Drop form from the Office of the Registrar.
 A refund is based on the following:

 |21 or later

 A cancellation occurs when a student decides not to attend classes for a term prior to the first day of classes for that term and the student is fully refunded.
 A withdrawal happens beginning the first day of class and a refund is based on a percentage of days participated in the term.

-Contact your advisor or program director for more information on how to initiate a withdrawal.
+Contact your advisor, program director, or click here for more information on how to initiate a withdrawal.

 In order to avoid transcript and registration holds, your account must remain current.